 “The Million Dollar Man alvays gets his vay.”

 Then out of the blue it emerges that one of your Canadian adversaries moonlights as an overzealous toilet attendant.
 Everyone’s passionate about something I suppose.

 “The future of lav enforcement is here now because I am the Mountie.”

-Game play mechanics are extremely limited sadly.
-Your range of moves consist of little more than a standard punch and kick, plus a special move that’s triggered whenever you successfully shake loose from a grapple hold.
+Gameplay mechanics are extremely limited sadly.
+Your range of moves consists of little more than a standard punch and kick, plus a special move that’s triggered whenever you successfully shake loose from a grapple hold.

 Quite likely though, unless you’re actually trying to fail, you’ll never see your opponent’s signature manoeuvres because the game is so easy to beat.